Ermlab/PoLitBert/README.md

 ## Used libraries

-* [KRNNT - Polish morphological tagger.](https://github.com/kwrobel-nlp/krnnt) - we use dockerize version
+* [KRNNT - Polish morphological tagger.](https://github.com/kwrobel-nlp/krnnt) - we use dockerized version
 * langdetect - for detecting sentence language

 * polyglot - for detecting sentence language